oi02lyl/oi02lyl.github.io/README.md

 ## About me

-I am a research scientist of the [Megagon Labs](http://www.megagon.ai/).
+I am a senior research scientist at the [Megagon Labs](http://www.megagon.ai/).
 Before joining the Megagon Labs, I was a PhD graduate from [UC San Diego](http://www.cs.ucsd.edu/) (UCSD).
 My advisors are [Alin Deutsch](http://db.ucsd.edu/People/alin/) and [Victor Vianu](https://cseweb.ucsd.edu/~vianu/).
 I have worked on a wide variety of research topics.
-My PhD thesis is on the Verification of Data-driven workflows, a research direction that lies in the intersection of Database Theory, Software Model Checking and Business Process Management.
+My PhD thesis is on the Verification of Data-driven workflows, a research direction that lies in the intersection of Database Theory, Software Model Checking, and Business Process Management.
 A related project is to study high-level specification languages and automatic verification for smart contracts and Blockchain.
 I am recently more interested in subjective databases, a fascinating topic that combines data management and natural language processing.
 Before joining UCSD, I obtained my undergraduate degree in Computer Science from [Hong Kong University of Science and Technology](http://www.ust.hk).
 During my undergraduate, I was also interested in Data Mining.

 I was an intern in [Google Research](https://research.google.com/) during 2013 Summer and in [Microsoft Research](https://www.microsoft.com/en-us/research/group/data-management-exploration-and-mining-dmx/) during 2014 Summer.
-I was an intern in [IBM Thomas J. Watson Research Center](http://www.research.ibm.com/labs/watson/index.shtml) during 2017 Summer.
+I was an intern at [IBM Thomas J. Watson Research Center](http://www.research.ibm.com/labs/watson/index.shtml) during 2017 Summer.

 ## Publications